 For more information on our current projects, partnering on a project, or obtaining CEU’s for a project, please contact us.

 This program trains a professional with lived experiences with mental health and/or substance use challenges to help others as they move forward in their own recovery.
-A CRSS serves as a role model and encourages hope for others on their pathway to recovery.
+A Certified Recovery Support Specialist serves as a role model and encourages hope for others on their pathway to recovery.
+For more information, contact Elizabeth Raleigh at email@example.com.

 The CRHSSD SUD Leadership Center serves as the rural health expert in the network of five Illinois SUD Leadership Centers.
-The CRHSSD Leadership Center activities include expansion of telehealth, workforce development through creation of a Peer Recovery Support Specialist training program focused on addiction, development of Mobile Medication Assisted Recovery, and development of SUD programs for Veterans and justice-involved populations.
+The CRHSSD Leadership Center activities include telehealth expansion, participation in drug usage coalitions, co-coordination of the Southern Illinois Opioid Response Advisory Council with Centerstone, workforce development through creation of a Peer Recovery Support Specialist training program focused on addiction, development of Mobile Medication Assisted Recovery, and development of SUD programs for Veterans and justice-involved populations.